The Tropical Geometry of Subtraction Schemes: Euler Integrals

 is always divergent, regardless of the value of $\mathrm{Trop\ }\mathcal{I}$ on $\rho$.
 However, we can give a meaning to it by breaking up the domain of integration as $\mathbb{R} = [0,1] \cup [1,\infty]$.
 In each domain the integral is convergent for one of the two choices of signs for $z=\mathrm{Trop\ }\mathcal{I}(\rho)$, evaluating to $\pm z$, so that the two contributions sum up to zero\footnote{This is gives rise to interesting phenomena in physical computations, with poles in $\epsilon$ due to infrared and ultraviolet divergences cancelling each other, $\frac{1}{\epsilon_{\rm UV}}-\frac{1}{\epsilon_{\rm IR}} = 0$.}!
 In summary, integrands with lower dimensional Newton polytope - which are called \emph{scaleless} in the physics literature - give divergent integral representation of $0$.
 Let us now consider an integrand whose Newton polytope is $n$-dimensional.
 The integral $I({\bf s},\epsilon)$ may of course still be divergent.
 The positivity assumptions for the coefficients ${\bf s}$ implies that divergence may only originate from regions around the boundaries of the domain of integration, such regions can be exposed by monomial changes of variables.
 If $\mathrm{Trop\ }\mathcal{I}(\rho) \ge 0$ on some ray then the integral is divergent, which can be see again by performing a monomial change of variables associated to a matrix $M$ having $\rho$ among its columns.
 The converse is true, if $\mathrm{Trop\ } \mathcal{I} < 0$ for some choice of $\epsilon$, then the integral is convergent \cite{Arkani-Hamed:2022cqe,arkanihamed2020binary}.
 The proof of this statement is slightly harder, and requires one of the two algorithms which will be reviewed in the rest of this section.

 \begin{remark*} At this point it should be clear that understanding the facet presentation of the Newton polytope of the Symanzik polynomials $\mathcal{U}$ and $\mathcal{F}$, that appear in the parametric form of Feynman integrals, is a mathematical problem of great physical interest.
-Currently, this presentation is not available if not in special cases \cite{Schultka:2018nrs}\footnote{See also \cite{Arkani-Hamed:2022cqe} for conjectures beyond this case}.
+Currently, this presentation is not available if not in special cases \cite{Schultka:2018nrs}.
 In particular, this means that there is no known \emph{purely graph theoretical} algorithm - i.e. one that avoids solving a linear programming problem - to establish the convergence of an arbitrary Feynman integral. \end{remark*}

 The geometrical data of the Newton polytope of $\mathcal{I}$ contains much more sophisticated information about the Euler integral, that allows to formulate two algorithms that we review next: \emph{Nilsson-Passare} analytical continuation and \emph{Sector Decomposition}.